Vetalb8/react-leanjs-bolierplate/README.md

 That will generate a single bundle with their minified version of Javascript and CSS.

 ### Vendor + App Bundle Build
-* First tou need to put all libraries used in the project, at the vendor file:
+* First you need to put all libraries used in the project, at the vendor file:
 ```
 react-leanjs-bolierplate/
   vendor/